22 Spring Swirl Nails That Look Expensive Without the Salon Price Tag

 13. Terracotta Swirl on Cream

-Not typical spring fare, but terracotta is having its season extension.
+Terracotta has fully crossed into spring 2026 territory.
 Warm, earthy, and surprisingly chic alongside white linen or floral prints.

 14. Matcha Green Swirl on Ivory